Philogy/gobbler-thrones/README.md

 without bids before finalizing, this is to protect against last minute sniping whereby people wait until the last moment to submit bids.
 Each bid must be at least 5% higher than the previous.

+### GOO Withdrawal
+To simplify the system and ensure the maximum amount of GOO is issued GOO can only be withdrawn once the throne is dissolved.
+TODO: Have legendary Gobbler be deposited in [Goo Stew](https://github.com/MrToph/goostew/) for even better GOO production.